cgomeztames/first-repo-git/README.md

 # git-tutorial
-First repository created in GitHub
+> First repository created in GitHub

+## Description
+This is just an example of a repository